 Given the short description of "hippie joins the marines" and the aforementioned limitations within the boundaries of early 1970's network TV standards, the film can't help but come across like something of a period piece at first glance.

 As a general rule, early 1970's made for TV movies don't get DVD releases unless they have a marketing hook (i.e. "Spielberg's first film" or "James Caan shortly before THE GODFATHER").

 Why it should be on DVD:

-It is among the best made for TV movies of its era, which is high praise considering that era includes DUEL, MY SWEET CHARLIE, BRIAN'S SONG, THE EXECUTION OF PRIVATE SLOVIK and WELCOME HOME JOHNNY BRISTOL (also dealing with Vietnam) among many others.
+Among the very best made for TV movies of its era, which is high praise considering that era includes DUEL, MY SWEET CHARLIE, BRIAN'S SONG, THE EXECUTION OF PRIVATE SLOVIK and WELCOME HOME JOHNNY BRISTOL (also dealing with Vietnam) among many others.

 Regarding that "marketing hook"; while Jan Michael-Vincent's career might have gone completely off the rails, shouldn't an early effort from Joseph Sargent mean something?
-It's also the first script from Tracy Keenan Wynn (THE LONGEST YARD and THE AUTOBIOGRAPHY OF MISS JANE PITTMAN).
-Hard to find on VHS, TRIBES occasionally airs on Fox Movie Channel.
+The first screenplay from Tracy Keenan Wynn (THE LONGEST YARD and THE AUTOBIOGRAPHY OF MISS JANE PITTMAN), TRIBES occasionally airs on Fox Movie Channel.